MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 1. **Name**
 1. **Code**

-If the **Package Tracking URL** field is filled in for the shipping agent record, then the shipping confirmation will contain a tracking URL as well.
+If the **Package Tracking URL** field is filled in for the shipping agent record, the shipping confirmation contains a tracking URL.

 ## Map shipping fees from Shopify to sales documents in Business Central